groupdocs-cloud/products.groupdocs.cloud.old/content/english/merger/python/_index.md

         content: "Swap position of any two pages, slides or sheets within a document"

       # feature loop
-      - icon: "fas fa-repeat"
+      - icon: "fas fa-redo-alt"
         content: "Rotate pages by setting rotation angles like 90, 180 or 270 degrees"

       # feature loop
-      - icon: "fas fa-scissors"
+      - icon: "fas fa-cut"
         content: "Split any document into smaller files"

       # feature loop